–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 This tale occurs here because: One, Batman uses his “write signatures with left hand” strategy that he just learned from Superman; and two, Batman Jones has just recently been born.
 When we see Batman Jones in 1957, he is around twelve-years-old, placing Batman #92, Part 1 right here.
 Ok, on with the synopsis.
 Batman and Robin haven’t picked up their mail in days and are shocked and dismayed when they go to the post office and find huge piles of fan letters waiting for them.
 Overwhelmed, Batman rents out and office and a secretary, Miss Smith, and begins sorting and responding to the mail.
 Crook Vincent Crail, using a pseudonym, requests Batman’s signature for an autograph collection—trying to discover his secret ID.
 Batman signs with his left hand and mails him back.
 Batman then responds to a letter from a woman that says her son is trying to mimic Batman by doing dangerous “human fly” stunts.
 The Dark Knight stops the boy from hurting himself.
 After doing a newspaper interview, Miss Smith causes tons more fan mail to be sent to Batman.
 It also causes people to show up—including the Batman Fan Club—and send bizarre items to them as well, hampering their crime-fighting efforts.
 Mr. and Mrs. Jones also send a letter to Batman telling him that they are indeed following through with their promise to name their newborn “Batman Jones.”
 Despite being even more overwhelmed than before, Batman carries out an investigation into the autograph scam and busts Crail.
 Afterward, the global population starts sending less mail to Batman when it realizes that it causes problems for the Dynamic Duo.

-–FLASHBACK: Batman, along with newspaper men galore, visits the home of the Joneses and poses for pictures with little baby “Batman Jones” (as seen in Batman #108, Part 3).
+–FLASHBACK: From Batman #108, Part 3.
+Batman, along with newspaper men galore, visits the home of the Joneses and poses for pictures with little baby “Batman Jones.”

-–NOTE: Penguin escapes from the pen (as referenced in the 2/10/1946 Batman and Robin Sunday newspaper strip).
+–NOTE: In a reference in the 2/10/1946 Batman and Robin Sunday newspaper strip.
+Penguin escapes from the pen.

 –Batman and Robin “Ch.
 21: Oswald Who?”
 [Sunday newspaper strips 2/10/1946 to 3/10/1946]